Dakota was considered too aggressive by some, but now is showered in love after protecting Acampo family from stabbing suspect

-ACAMPO, Calif. — She doesn't take kindly to strangers and isn't afraid to bark it out loud.
+ACAMPO, Calif. — She doesn't take kindly to strangers and isn't afraid to bark loudly about it.

 At just one and half years old, some family members weren’t too sure about Dakota, a Belgian Malinois German Shepard Mix.

-“They thought maybe she’d be a little too aggressive," said her owner, Jane Davis.
+“They thought maybe she’d be a little too aggressive," Jane Davis, her owner, said.

 After a very scary Thursday morning though, Dakota proved her tenacious and protective nature was exactly what her family needed.

-The San Joaquin County Sheriff’s office said around 7:30 AM, 39-year-old Timothy Gimeno, an unhoused man from Stockton, had broken into Davis’s neighbor's home about 20 miles away in rural Acampo surrounded mostly by vineyards.
+The San Joaquin County Sheriff’s office said around 7:30 a.m., 39-year-old Timothy Gimeno, an unhoused man from Stockton, allegedly broke into Davis’s neighbor's home in rural Acampo.
+The San Joaquin County Sheriff's Office said Gimeno stabbed the victim multiple times and took off with car keys.

 Related: Stockton homeless man arrested for breaking into homes, stabbing resident in 'random attack'

-They say Gimeno stabbed her neighbor multiple times and took off with car keys.

-“We’re just so thankful for Dakota cause he broke into their home — he would have broken into our home," Davis said.
+“We’re just so thankful for Dakota cause he broke into their home [and] he would have broken into our home," Davis said.

-That’s because Dakota chased the man away from the home and towards the garage when Gimeno ran onto their property.
+Gimeno was prevented from getting into Davis's home when Dakota chased the man away from the home and towards the garage.
 Dakota had cornered him.

-Davis said the intruder broke into the garage and tipped the freezer over to barricade himself inside and away from Dakota.
+Davis said while cornered in the garage, Gimeno tipped the freezer over to barricade himself inside and away from Dakota.
 After some time inside, ransacking the garage, breaking glass, and looking for car keys, he crawled his way out of a window, where deputies then arrested him.

 Davis said it appeared Gimeno was out of sorts.

 “He was screaming 'I’m going to kill you.
-Please don’t kill me', so we thought there was two people in there," she said.
+Please don’t kill me', so we thought there was two people in there," Davis said.

 Davis works in Stockton and said she sees homeless encampments getting cleared there, recently seeing some unhoused people migrating away from the city.